Mikkeep/DateTeller/README.md

 <br>
 The app is used by giving the input slots values in <b> DD/MM/YY </b> format.
 <br>
-For single months no leading zero is used.<br>
+For single digit months or days no leading zero is needed.
+But leading zeroes are removed anyway if used<br>
-Same goes for months.
 <br>
 <br>
 TODO: <br>